migros/fotoobo/docs/source/developer/how_to_code.rst

 Before you start coding always remember the *Zen of Python* by Tim Peters.
 If you don't know it just type :code:`import this` in an interactive Python interpreter.

 We strongly encourage you to use any Linux environment to code.
-The project was never tested on a Windows system.
+WSL on Windows is also possible.
+The project was never tested on a native Windows system.

 Package Management